jpswade/jpswade.github.io/_posts/2007-02-13-ihtoom-pmp.md

   * hold button
   * built-in rechargable battery

 This device is fantastic.
-The only thing it doesn&#8217;t do is make phone calls, but for the price I cannot complain.
+The only thing it doesn't do is make phone calls, but for the price I cannot complain.

 From the outset I liked this device, and looked forward to its arrival.
-One thing I am aware of is that it&#8217;s never going to be an amazing build, but this didn&#8217;t bother me.
+One thing I am aware of is that it's never going to be an amazing build, but this didn't bother me.

 It arrives and I immediately begin to examine the contents of the package.